omkar-borhade/TalentScout/README.md

 This project demonstrates the integration of Streamlit for UI, dynamic forms, and advanced LLM features for intelligent question generation.

-🌟 Features
+Note:to run you require Groq provider  its api key and "llama3-8b-8192", "llama-3.1-8b-instant" 🌟 Features

 📝 Dynamic Candidate Form